 The 95-acre botanical garden, operated by the Northern Virginia Regional Park Authority, includes unique native plant collections, walking trails, lakes, gazebos, a visitor center and a restored 18th-century cabin.
 During the holiday season, the garden comes to life at night with its Christmas light display, known as the Winter Walk of Lights.

-Located on 72-acres of hardwood forest, the nature center in Reston provides a variety of educational and recreational resources, programs, and facilities.
+Located on 72-acres of hardwood forest, the Walker Nature Center Sanctuary in Reston provides a variety of educational and recreational resources, programs, and facilities.
 The park contains over a mile of trails as well as several picnic areas, demonstration gardens, and outdoor displays.
 You can also put in a special request for a program lead by a Nature Center expert for your class, group, or family or rent out a multi-purpose room, pavilion, or the fire ring for gatherings, meetings, and business retreats.
 Additionally, the annual spring festival is a big hit and takes place in early May.

 This family recreation center features a golf practice range, a miniature golf course, baseball and softball batting cages, volleyball courts, instruction courses, and leagues for all ages.
 Open year-round and featuring seasonal events, discounts, and special classes, Dulles Golf Center is a great place for sports enthusiasts to spend the afternoon near the airport.

 The 114-seat black box theater, located in nearby Herndon, Virginia, is a professional, not-for-profit company that produces theatrical performances and educational programs throughout the year.
 The 2018 to 2019 season will be the company's 30th and starts in August 2018.
 Shows for the season include "Amour," "The Wedding Singer," and "East of Eden" in 2018 and "[Title of Show]," "The Wolves," and "Fallen Angels" in 2018, with "Singin' in the Rain" closing out the season in May and June.